thejamesnick/link-sniper/README.md

 1. **Snip Links:**
    - Click the extension icon in your Chrome toolbar.
    - A popup will appear.
-   - Click the "Snip Link" button to capture the current URL.
+   - Click the "Save Tab" button to capture the current URL.

 2. **Input Links:**
    - In the popup, enter links directly into the input field.